DigitalCreationsCo/cinematic-framework/docs/IMPLEMENTATION_SUMMARY.md

 ## File Structure Updates

-The project now includes the following new/modified directories:
+The project now includes the following new/modified files/directories:

 ```
 /